Dxsonu7/Pokemon-Recycle-App/README.md

 **Pokemon Recycle** is an Android app that **displays a scrollable list of characters implementing the Pokemon API**

-If I had to describe this project in three (3) emojis, they would be: **:smiley: :relieved: :satisfied:**

 ## Application Features